onap/doc/docs/guides/onap-developer/index.rst

 Developer Guides
 ================
-The following guides are provided for developers who want to understanding or contribute to the ONAP open source.
+The following guides are provided for developers who want to understand or contribute to the ONAP open source.

 .. toctree::
    :maxdepth: 1

-   architecture/index
    tutorials/index
-   settingup/index
-   developing/index
    how-to-use-docs/index
    apiref/index